 In Singapore, there are 4 main types of business structures to choose from.
-They are: Sole-Proprietorship (one owner) or Partnership (two or more owners), Limited Partnership (LP), Limited Liability Partnership (LLP) and Company.
-There are 7 types of companies which can be incorporated in Singapore.
+They are Sole-Proprietorship (one owner) or Partnership (two or more owners), Limited Partnership (LP), Limited Liability Partnership (LLP) and Company.
+There are 7 types of companies that can be incorporated in Singapore.
 You will need to specify the correct company type when you submit your company name application.

 For more information on each type of business structure, click here.

 For other general information on the business structures and how to decide on one, click here.